jekymin8232/vitalguardai-com/README.md

+### Security verification is a necessary step for achieving genuine self-reliance.

 **To achieve true independence, you must first undergo security verification.
 Asking someone to become independent first and then get verified is practically impossible.**

 # VitalGuard AI